bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 0: 01:05:53

 But let me try to summarize the complexity of why it might still not be feasible.
-Yeah, there are other...
-Exactly, there are others.
 So one is the size of the database.
 The other is the number of addresses that a single client is looking for.
 And my client often has over 10,000 used addresses.